 - Despite the low price, its app is compatible with both Apple Health and other alternatives

 Qardio is one of the most popular brands there.
 So, it’s no surprise that one of its smart scales is among our top picks.
-This is quite possibly the most expensive pick on our list, but it’s also the only one that offers many features.

-You can use it with:
+You can use it with the following:

 - Apple Health